jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers_2.md

 What we want to build here is a bridge between two Fortran compilers.
-The most general bridge is the standard C-Fortran interoperability (CFI) feature set found in Fortran 2018, but we will also describe a bridge that uses the implenentation-specific array descriptor of the NVIDIA (nee PGI) Fortran compiler, because that was original motivation for this project.
+The most general bridge is the standard C-Fortran interoperability (CFI) feature set found in Fortran 2018, but we will also describe a bridge that uses the implementation-specific array descriptor of the NVIDIA (nee PGI) Fortran compiler, because that was original motivation for this project.